 Glasgow City Council passed measures in 2010 that effectively capped the number of Orange parades allowed.

 It was reported that Gordon Matheson had told the Orange Order the policy was wrong and would be looked at again.

 Asked by BBC Scotland what pre-election promises he made on the issue, Mr Matheson replied: "Absolutely none".

-The Glasgow City Council leader made the comments on BBC Radio's Good Morning Scotland programme on Tuesday.'No promises'
+The Glasgow City Council leader made the comments on BBC Radio's Good Morning Scotland programme on Tuesday.

 "I made no promises before the election," he said.